Kamala Harris talks about COVID-19, Latinos during Las Vegas stop

 The visit is Harris’ first since accepting the nomination as former Vice President Joe Biden’s running mate.
 Biden has not visited Nevada since February.

-In anticipation of Harris’ visit, former Attorney General Adam Laxalt, a co-chairman of President Donald Trump’s re-election campaign, criticized Harris.
+In anticipation of Harris’ visit, former Attorney General Adam Laxalt, a co-chairman of Trump’s re-election campaign, criticized Harris.

-“The selection of Sen. Harris is more consequentially poor for Biden in Nevada than anywhere else,” Laxalt said.

 Contact Rory Appleton at rappleton@reviewjournal.com or 702-383-0276.
 Follow @RoryDoesPhonics on Twitter.
 The Associated Press contributed to this story.